themesberg/flowbite/content/getting-started/typescript.md

 This code already uses a type declaration which will help us verify if the compiler works properly.

 ### Webpack bundler

+In order to compile the TypeScript code into JavaScript that is supported by modern browsers we will have to install [Webpack](https://webpack.js.org/) and bundle the source code into one final JavaScript file that we will later include in our HTML templates.

 6. Install Webpack and the necessary plugins by executing the following command in your terminal: